Gooseinpants/Autoperimeter/README.md

 # Autoperimeter
-Software for automatiс building an attack perimeter
+Software for automatic building of system perimeter